-Our local data dig this year was held on May 23-24.
-Representatives from the Elementary, Jr. High, and High School instructional staff, along with the administration worked on identifying standards that seem to give students difficulty, utilized STARS data to track students' performance and identify bubble students.
-We use will use this data to write goals for the next school year as well as to improve curriculum, teaching, and student performance.
+Our local data retreat this year was held on May 17, 2022.
+All Staff from the Elementary, Jr. High, and High School, along with the administration worked on identifying standards that seem to give students difficulty, utilized STARS data to track students' performance and identify bubble students.
+We used this data to write goals for the next school year.
+We looked at ways to improve curriculum, teaching, and student performance.

-Corsica-Stickney School has successfully met AYP since NCLB begin and continues to monitor and improve its curriculum through collaborative efforts of staff, community and the ESA.
+Corsica-Stickney School has successfully met AYP since the origins of NCLB and school accountability began.
+Corsica-Stickney School continues to monitor and improve its curriculum through collaborative efforts of staff, community and test results.